 Did Car Accidents Decrease During The COVID-19 Pandemic?

-There is both a yes, and no answer to the question did car accidents decrease during the Covid-19 epidemic.
+There is both a yes and a no answer to the question: Did car accidents decrease during the COVID-19 epidemic?
 In many areas across the country, there were fewer car accidents.
 However, the rates at which cars crashed immediately after the pandemic have changed.
 In July 2021, the number of car crash fatalities was 3,860, decreasing by 4 percent from July 2020.

 At Arash Law, we know how uncertain and complex these times still are.
-We can represent you and help you get the compensation you deserve when you’ve been in a car accident.
+We can represent you and help you pursue the compensation you may legally deserve when you’ve been in a car accident.
 Call our California car accident lawyers at Arash Law today at (888) 488-1391 for a free review of your case.

 Why Did Traffic Deaths Go Up When America Drove Less?